 But before we dive into a bunch of examples, let’s look at the two different methods for collecting this feedback: active feedback and passive feedback.

 Active customer feedback is essentially captured ‘in-the-moment’.
-This type of feedback survey is company-initiated, meaning a survey will appear on the page depending on the rules set in place by the organisation.
+This type of feedback survey is company-initiated, which means that a survey will appear depending on specific rules (triggers and conditions) set in place by your organisation.

 Potential rules include: